quoideneuf/ashtin/README.md

 	  });
 	};

+And you would run it like this:

+    ashtin run-script create-repo.js

-Your script needs to export a single function with 'injected' arguments.
+Your script must to export a single function with 'injected' arguments.
 There are currently two available arguments for injection:

 * 'api' - [an AS client](https://www.npmjs.com/package/asapi)
 * 'generator' - some simple record generators